 Eggplant does not like to be chilled and can be damaged by cooler temperatures.

-The optimum temperature for storing eggplant is 50-54F.
+The optimum temperature for storing eggplant is around 55F.
 Which means it’s somewhere between the cooler temperatures of the fridge and the warmer temperatures of your kitchen on a summer day.

-If you have a cooler kitchen, or a dark cabinet or pantry that stays cooler than the general room, storing eggplant may be your better choice.
+If you have a cooler kitchen, or a dark cabinet or pantry that stays cooler than the rest of the room, storing eggplant at room temperature may be your better choice.
+This is the best option for people who keep their homes relatively average and have air conditioning or live in a cool climate.

-We don’t have air conditioning in our home, so on hot summer days, the kitchen is likely to reach 90F or higher- so we store our eggplant harvest in the refrigerator.
+We don’t have air conditioning in our home, so on hot summer days, the kitchen is likely to reach 90F or higher.
+That’s too hot for storing eggplant so we store our eggplant harvest in the refrigerator.
+It’s not optimal, but it’s better than being TOO hot and humid!

 Other Storage Factors for Eggplant

-I’ve not tried in with eggplant specifically, but you can also try storing eggplant in green produce bags to extend their life too.
+I’ve not tried it with eggplant specifically, but you can also try storing eggplant in green produce bags to extend their life too.

 The Best Way to Store Eggplant Long Term: